wbcraft/debian_preseed/README.md

 7. Section B.4.7 - Be sure to create a backup of this file before messing with this section.
 This is where things get complicated.
 Specify your drive(s) here.

-For everything under B.4.7, everything should be good other than grub.
+For things under B.4.7, everything should be good other than grub.
 You'll need to specify the device you used in B.4.7 for the grub-install.
 After that, you should select your base GUI software in the tasksel section, if you need it.

 Feel free to modify the file system sizes as you see fit, but backup the file first.
 If you're modifying the LVM layout, remember to end on a period.

+I will not be doing a GPT version.

 ### Create the USB thumbdrive